MSakamaki/angular-checklist/TRANSLATION.md

 - Let's make build environment for language in `build:ssr` in scripts of package.json.
 - Register localeData of the language to be added to `app.module.ts` using `registerLocaleData()`. https://angular.io/guide/i18n#i18n-pipes
-- Add a language to the language selector of `src/app/shared/footer/footer.component.html`.
+- Add a language to the languages propety of `src/app/shared/footer/footer.component.ts`.
 - Make a target language directory by copying `en-US` in the content directory.
 And then run `yarn build-content`.

 Hooray!
 Now you can choose a new language.